Backbase/backbase.github.io/content/posts/unpublished/working-with-test-containers/post.md

 ## When to use it?

-Testcontainers simplifies running of integration tests that involve external dependencies such as databases, message queues, etc., by providing a convenient way to spin up disposable instances of these dependencies within you test environment.
+Testcontainers simplifies running of integration tests that involve external dependencies such as databases, message queues, etc., by providing a convenient way to spin up disposable instances of these dependencies within your test environment.

 ## Why should you use testcontainers instead of mocked and in-memory services?